primairepopulaire/unionGov/README.md

 ### Additional notes

-* In the case when the frontend starts from another URL then `http://localhost:3000`, a fix can be to replace the line:
+* In the case when the frontend starts from another URL than `http://localhost:3000`, a fix can be to replace the line:
 ```
     "start": "react-scripts start",
 ```